Phryganidia californica

 The wingspan is about 30 mm.
 They are tan to gray moths with prominent wing veins.
 Adults are on wing from March to November.
 There are two generations per year in northern California.
 Sometimes there is a third generation in southern California.

+The larvae are black with lengthwise yellow stripes.
+Full-grown larvae are about 30 mm long.
+Pupation takes place in a white or yellow pupa with black markings.